Abandon Ship (video game)

-Abandon Ship is a strategy video game developed by Fireblade Software and published in 2019 for Mac and Linux by Plug In Digital.
+Abandon Ship is a strategy video game developed by Fireblade Software and published 2018 for Windows and in 2019 for Mac and Linux by Plug In Digital.
 Set in the Age of Sail, the player manages a ship's crew as they explore the ocean and fight other ships and mythological monsters.
 Development of Abandon Ship was led by Gary Burchall, a former member of Climax Studios.
 The game received average to mixed reviews from critics, with many reviewers comparing it with the 2012 game FTL: Faster Than Light.

 Gameplay

 Combat in Abandon Ship is undertaken by allocating crew members to different parts of the ship.

 Abandon Ship is a narrative-based strategy game in which the player creates a character who escapes from prison and captains a crew of a vessel escaping from a cult that worships a monster named the Kraken.
 The player navigates the vessel on a procedurally-generated map, containing random ports, event locations and enemies.
 The player will be required to encounter and survive a set of events before they can pass a gate to the next area, which may include naval combat or encountering a monster.
 Combat is undertaken with a crew management system in which the player allocates crew members to parts of the ship for them to function, including to fire different cannons, repair the hull, or heal other crew members.